fiee/fiee-dorsale/README.rst

 ---------

 * fiëé visuëlle, Henning Hraban Ramm, <hraban@fiee.net>, http://www.fiee.net
+* contains code from django-mptt_ by Jonathan Buchanan et.al.
 * contains code from the Django project and other sources (as indicated in the code)